 £6m was initially allocated to this area in 2016-17 and spare funding from the previous year was rolled forward into future years.
 Historically although more work has been programmed than budgeted for the year, for a number of reasons schemes have slipped and expenditure has always been within the agreed budget.
-This year more schemes are being completed by the Contractor and total expenditure is likely to be nearer £7m.
-These schemes will therefore be funded by reducing the amount of budget available in future years.
+This year more schemes are being completed by the Contractor and total expenditure is likely to be nearer £7.7m.
+These additional schemes will therefore be funded by previous year's slippage.